Back and North Tolsta

 This area lies along the B895 to the north east of Stornoway, along the coast.

-The Bridge to Nowhere, constructed by Lord Leverhulme, in an attempt to build a road link between Tolsta and Port of Ness.
+or Garry Bridge was constructed by Lord Leverhulme, in an attempt to build a road link between the end of the road and Port of Ness.
 The road was never finished, hence the bridge gets its name.
-However, the route along the coast has now been made into a very scenic walk called the ‘Western Isles Walk’.
+However, the route along the coast from Bridge to knowhere has now been made into a very scenic walk called the ‘Western Isles Walk’.

 Distance: 16km /10 miles (about 6 hours).
 Follow the green and yellow posts marking the easiest route over moorland terrain which can be boggy in places.